 7. Flight attendant

-Providing routine services and responding to emergencies to ensure the safety of airline travelers are some of the unique things flight attendants do.
+Providing routine services and responding to emergencies to ensure the safety of airline travellers are some of the unique things flight attendants do.
 This is another area in the tourism and hospitality industry where language learners can reap big.
 If the idea of receiving cash for travelling means something useful to you, you should consider being a flight attendant.

 Most airline companies are looking for flight attendants who can speak a foreign language.
 For instance, an airline company shuffling between India and China would want the services of someone who can speak Mandarin.